jancami/AstroVoigtFit/README.rst

 Contributions can be done through the Pull Request system on Github.
 Any identified bugs or suggestions can be noted using Github Issues.

-All code must follow Code submitted to EDIBLES should conform to a GNU-style license, and follow the PEP8 style guide and be documented according to `Google Documentation Guide <https://google.github.io/styleguide/pyguide.html>`_.
+All code must follow a GNU-style license, and the PEP8 style guide and be documented according to `Google Documentation Guide <https://google.github.io/styleguide/pyguide.html>`_.